 The chemistry of OxiClean is an interesting example of harnessing naturally occurring elements to make new products.
-The magical elements in this home cleaner break down into harmless, biodegradable water, oxygen and soda ash.
+The OxiClean ingredients break down into harmless, biodegradable water, oxygen, and soda ash.

-These cleaning products work best on organic stains, but can also work on inorganic stains like pen ink, spilled computer printer ink and similar mishaps.
+What is OxiClean?
+The OxiClean products work best on organic stains but can also remove inorganic stains such as pen ink, spilled computer printer ink, and similar mishaps.

 Uses of OxiClean

-OxiClean can be used in many ways around the home.
+You can use OxiClean in many ways around the home.
 Use OxiClean to:

 - Clean carpets and upholstery